Tadukooverse/tadukooverse.github.io/_posts/2020-11-07-tadukoo-util-alpha-v02-release.md

 - Programming
 comment_issue_id: 46
 ---
-Tadukoo Util Alpha v.0.2 was [released today](https://github.com/Tadukooverse/TadukooUtil/releases/tag/v.0.2-alpha).
+Tadukoo Util Alpha v.0.2 was [released today](https://github.com/Tadukooverse/TadukooUtil/releases/tag/v.0.2-Alpha).
 It represents the second release of software by Tadukooverse.

 Tadukoo Util is a collection of useful utilities for any project.
 It's released under the MIT license so it's very free for anyone to use for their projects.
 For more information about
 Tadukoo Util, check out its [project page](/projects/TadukooUtil.html).
 For Javadocs for Tadukoo Util, visit [this page](/docs/TadukooUtil/current/index.html).

-This release is mainly for the first release of Tadukoo View, but there were change sto Tadukoo Lang and Tadukoo Util as well.
+This release is mainly for the first release of Tadukoo View, but there were changes to Tadukoo Lang and Tadukoo Util as well.

 This release represents the second release for Tadukoo Util, and is an official release of the following modules:
 - Tadukoo Annotation Processor - provides @AnnotationProcessor and AnnotationUtil for making Annotations